PhD Thesis Proposal

 - Expected Results and Contributions: What results do you expect?
 What is new in the proposed research?
 Keep in mind that a PhD is, by definition, an "original and significant contribution to the field".
 What will you produce besides the document (physical artifacts, software, demos, videos, etc.)?

 - Timeline: A set of milestones to serve as checks on reasonable progress.
 Obviously subject to change in the face of the fortunes of research life!
-Don't forget there must be one year between the proposal critique and the dissertation defense.
+Don't forget there must be a minimum of nine months between the proposal critique and the dissertation defense.

 - Resources Required: What equipment or other resources will be needed?